Desmopressin (DDAVP)

 Contraindications

-- Cardiac failure or other conditions requiring diuretics
+- Known or suspected cardiac insufficiency and other conditions requiring treatment with diuretics (enuresis indication)

 Side effects